Home

 The Pittsburgh Ophthalmology Society invites nationally recognized guest lecturers to speak to its members.
 In addition to two lectures by the guest speaker the meeting consists of case presentations by our residents and a business meeting.
 Dinner is served.
 The meeting provides an excellent opportunity for our residents to network with our community based ophthalmology colleagues and to become familiar with national and local issues concerning the field.
 Pittsburgh Ophthalmology Society

-Meetings take place on the first Thursday of the month from 4 pm to 8 pm at the Allegheny County Medical Society building in the North Side neighborhood.
+Meetings take place on the first Thursday of the month from 4 pm to 8 pm at the Rivers Casino in the North Side neighborhood.
 On time attendance is mandatory for residents.

 Continuing Medical Education Events